Updated June 5, 2026

 Index recommendations (code-driven)

-- Suggested indexes for specific query patterns
+- Suggested indexes for specific query patterns observed across multiple objects

 - Index maintenance considerations